 This article lists the types of documentation that will help us properly account for your business’s financial activities.
 We’ll need many of these items to learn about your business and set up your account accurately during onboarding.
 The sooner we have this information, the sooner you’ll be able to see up to date financial statements and accurate data in your account.

-You can compile these documents into a zip file, or upload individually to your shared documents folder, here.
+You can compile these documents into a zip file, or upload individually to your Client Uploads folder.

 Stock Purchase Agreement

 We use this to get the details we need about the issuance of stocks including the issuance price, issuance date, number of shares issued, etc.

 Knowing about your convertible debts—when they were issued including the issuance price, issuance date, interest rate, maturity date, etc.—will help us create your various accounting schedules.

 To get started, we will need access to at least one of your bank accounts.